Saturday, July 27, 2013

 Common sense or logic is not so common then after all ?

 Cherish the logic you (and I) have.
 For that separates the normal from the truly brilliant.
 Go beyond that and people may call you Mad.
-Normal people want to follow rules and regulations so that they do not have to apply logic to the situation.
-That applies to 98% of the population.
+Normal people want to follow rules and regulations so that they do not have to apply logic or brain effort to think deeply to the situation.

 Seize the Day.